-As initiated in 2020, UfM Secretariat services will continue in 2021 its dedicated action plan to adapt the internal functioning and capabilities striving to come to terms with the impact the coronavirus pandemic is having on UfM activities.
-This action plan is structured around 3 axes: i) Prioritize people (staff and non-staff) safety and continuous engagement; ii) Reshape internal working methods for business continuity; ii) Resumption of work in premises and adapt to the new normal
+As initiated in 2020 and pursued in 2021, UfM Secretariat services will continue in 2022 its dedicated action plan to adapt the internal functioning and capabilities striving to come to terms with the impact the coronavirus pandemic is having on UfM activities.
+This action plan is structured around 3 axes: i) Prioritize people (staff and non-staff) safety and continuous engagement; ii) Reshape internal working methods for business continuity; ii) Resumption of work in premises and adapt to the new normal i) Prioritizing people (staff and non-staff) safety and continuous engagement through:

-- i) Prioritizing people (staff and non-staff) safety and continuous engagement through: - Providing regular information on covid-19 outbreak's and related precautionary measures on the basis of relevant authority's guidance. - Enforcing teleworking measures for all UfM Secretariat staff except for the business continuity team - Enacting preventive measures with providers to ensure minimum service while ensuring protection of their staff (optimized services of cleaning, gardening...) - ii) Reshaping internal working methods for business continuity by: - Maintaining the business continuity team established since march 2020 and composed of the UfM Secretary General, the Executive Director of Operations and Partnerships, and the Deputy Director of Legal and Administration. - Ensuring day-to-day work in operational and administrative fields including finance, contracts, legal advice, HR and corporate and support services. - Adopting remote work methods and tools and reinforcing internal guidelines for their use to support all staff internal work and meetings and sectorial activities online meetings of platforms and webinars. - Adapting and reinforcing guidance and procedures issued in 2020 for legal and contracting procedure to unlock suspended procedures and define way to continue delivering under the exceptional circumstances on the basis of European Commission best practices and FAQs. - iii) Resuming of work in premises and sustain the "new normal" measures: - Maintaining a prudent, progressive and flexible process to return to work in premises in the form of stages, while maintaining teleworking as an important norm, i.e.: - stage 1: one person per Division/Department; - stage 2: shifts in the form of Teams: Team A and Team B per division/department, working each in alternate way two days and three days a week in the workplace and teleworking rest of the time, with a maximum of 50% of staff at the same time at UfM premises with two teams A and B. - This process will continue having the health and safety of all at the heart of preoccupation and aligning our steps in this regard with Host Country measures, include necessary protective and organizational measures.
-It will continue be supported by the advice of professional company of occupational health and safety at work and remain subject to adaptation when need arises and in accordance with evolution of measures decided by the Host country. - Updating IT plan (investment in applications, software licenses and devices) to recover and improve internal capabilities in software, hardware and IT support. - Revisiting cash flow plan and medium-term forecasts.
+- Providing regular information on covid-19 outbreaks and related precautionary measures on the basis of relevant authority's guidance. - Enforcing when needed teleworking measures for all UfM Secretariat staff except for the business continuity team - Enacting preventive measures with providers to ensure minimum service while ensuring protection of their staff (optimized services of cleaning, gardening...)

+ii) Reshaping internal working methods for business continuity by:

+- Maintaining the business continuity team established since March 2020 and composed of the UfM Secretary General, the Director of Cabinet, the Executive Director of Operations and Partnerships, and the Deputy Director of Legal and Administration. - Ensuring day-to-day work in operational and administrative fields including finance, contracts, legal advice, HR and corporate and support services. - Adopting remote work methods and tools and reinforcing internal guidelines for their use to support all staff internal work and meetings and sectorial activities online meetings of platforms and webinars. - Adapting and reinforcing guidance and procedures issued in 2020 for legal and contracting procedure to unlock suspended procedures and define way to continue delivering under the exceptional circumstances on the basis of European Commission best practices and FAQs. - iii) Resuming of work in premises and sustain the "new normal" measures - Maintaining a prudent, progressive, and flexible process to return to work in premises in the form of stages, while maintaining teleworking as an important norm, i.e.: - stage 1: one person per Division/Department - stage 2: shifts in the form of Teams: Team A and Team B per division/department, working each in alternate way two days and three days a week in the workplace and teleworking rest of the time, with a 50% of staff at the same time at UfM premises with two teams A and B. - stage 3: most of the staff retuning on site except cases with underlying conditions and cases where health conditions and precautionary measures might not temporarily ready in the premises.

+This process will continue having the health and safety of all at the heart of preoccupation and aligning our steps in this regard with Host Country measures, include necessary protective and organizational measures.
+It will remain subject to adaptation when need arises and in accordance with evolution of measures decided by the Host country and international best practices.

+- Updating IT plan (investment in applications, software licenses and devices) to recover and improve internal capabilities in software, hardware, and IT support. - Revisiting cash flow plan and medium-term forecasts.